 Maybe you think you found the best insurance cluster group, but they only accept agencies with certain premium volumes.
 Make sure you are qualified to join before you spend a lot of time researching an insurance cluster.

 How much will it cost?

 Get a clear understanding of all the fees that come along with the cool discounts and bonuses, so you can decide if it is indeed a winning proposition.

 Some groups charge an upfront start-up fee.
 Often there are monthly fees and some groups charge maintenance fees, as well as ongoing commission sharing.

 Before joining, get a crystal clear understanding of how much it will cost, in the form of an exit fee, and how much time it will take to have your policies released if you decide to leave for whatever reason.
 Also, find out if there is a non-compete clause, which might make it difficult to keep working after leaving.

 Will you have to share your book of business?

-Some clusters will take over a percentage of your book, while others will allow you to retain full ownership.
-Ask, and make your decision with the information you get.
+Some clusters will take over a percentage of your book, while others will allow you to keep full ownership.
+Ask and make your decision with the information you get.